 When implementing time tracking with a workforce, one possible bad perception is that you’ll be seen as a micro-manager.
 That’s obviously not the case (I hope).
 If time tracking is a new concept to a team, it’ll take an honest explanation of why the system is being used as well as the promise that you won’t be looking over shoulders every five minutes.
-Time tracking should be seen as a benefit to the team and as a way for everyone to improve without the potential for punishment hanging over their heads.
+Time tracking should be seen as a benefit to the team and as a way for everyone to improve without the threat of Big Brother watching every move.
 Of course, slackers will need to be rooted out, but that should entail a gradual process, which isn’t the scope of this article.

 Projects have problems.
 Sometimes they flounder.
 Sometimes they go belly-up and fail.
-Anyone who has been in the web field for any length of time understands this.
+Anyone who has been in the technology field understands this.
 But what many don’t understand is why these projects fail or encounter issues.

 A history of the time dedicated to a project is a great diagnostic tool that can help lead you to some of these why answers.
 Why did the project fail?
 Perhaps not enough time was allocated for development, or maybe the lag between client follow-ups was too long.
 Why did it take the development team twenty extra hours to complete their piece?
 Maybe the project was mis-quoted.

-Finding the answers may not be easy, or even possible, but a solid data trail of the resources used on the project will put you on the right path.
+Finding the answers may not be easy, or even possible, but a solid data trail will put you on the right path.

 Cost estimating and project quotes seem to be a big headache among designers.
 They wonder if they should raise their rates or project fees, which begs the question as to whether or not they even have any data to backup their concerns.
 How does one know when they need to raise their rates?